norsk-gjeldsinformasjon/api-docs/docs/get-started/index.md

 ### Fetch debt

 To fetch debt, you will need to call `/v1/debt` endpoint and provide an access token from the previous step.

 See our [OpenAPI definition](../reference/openapi.md) for details.

-## Integrated consent

-### Preparation

-Before using integrated consent, you will need sign up by contacting [Norsk Gjeldsinformasjon](https://www.norskgjeld.no/kontakt-oss/).
-You will be provided with client credentials to the preproduction environment.

-### Authorize

-You can test authorization by following [How-to: Authorize](../howto/consent_authorize.md).
-This is typically handled by a library in production code.

-You should now be able to use your credentials to fetch access tokens.

-### Register consent

-When you have received a consent from an individual, you need to register this with Norsk Gjeldsinformasjon.

-This is done by calling `/v1/consent/agreement`.

-The consent can now be used to fetch debt information.
-The individual will see the consent when logged in to "Min Gjeld"

-See our [OpenAPI definition](../reference/openapi.md) for details.

-### Delete consent

-If an individual withdraws their consent, you will need to register this with Norsk Gjeldsinformasjon.

-This is done by calling `/v1/debt/{consent-id}`

-The consent can no longer be used to fetch debt information.
-The individual will see the consent as "archived" when logged in to "Min Gjeld"

-See our [OpenAPI definition](../reference/openapi.md) for details.